akveo/nebular/packages-smoke/README.md

 This project is used to verify all nebular packages were built properly.
 We just install newly build packages in this app and build it in production mode.

-# For local running
+# To run locally
-1. Run `npm run release:prepare` - in root.
+1. Run `npm run release:prepare` in the project root.
 2. Copy folder .lib from `src/.lib` to `packages-smoke/.lib`
 3. Go to folder packages-smoke run `npm install`
 4. Verifying application build: